 Initiation of Task 2 began with setting up community meetings for each sub-region.
-Each sub-region will have three to five community meetings, beginning with a general educational meeting, followed by information gathering and project identification meetings.
-Depending on the involvement, cooperation and depth of issues additional meetings will be held to further develop and prioritize possible projects.
+Each sub-region had up to five community meetings, beginning with a general educational meeting, followed by information gathering and project identification meetings.

-Once the data gathering and outreach phases have been completed, the Pilot Study workgroup will compile its findings and fully develop three to five preliminary pilot project scopes and cost estimates for each sub-region, which will be detailed in the Final Report.
-These projects will be presented to the IRWMA for review and possible inclusion in the IRWMP Annual Report Project List, as discussed in Chapter 7.
+Once the data gathering and outreach phases were completed, the Pilot Study workgroup compiled its findings and fully developed one to two preliminary pilot project scopes and cost estimates for each sub-region, which are detailed in the Final Report.
+These projects were presented to the Authority for review and several were included in the IRWMP Annual Report Project List, as discussed in Chapter 7.